Best place to find information and services that your council provides...

 Notices are displayed on the public notice boards of the register office for 28 days.
 Only after the 28 days can the 'authorities for marriage' or civil partnership 'schedule' be issued.

-The following information relates to marriage or civil partnerships in England or Wales providing both parties:
+The following information relates to marriages or civil partnerships in England or Wales providing both parties:

 If you are getting married at a register office, an approved venue or a religious building (except Church of England or Church in Wales as notice may not be required), you should give your notices at the register office where you have lived for the preceding eight days.